Denver District Attorney's Office

 The Denver District Attorney's Office is responsible for the prosecution of state criminal violations in the Second Judicial District.
 Colorado has 64 counties within the 22 judicial districts in the State.
-The office is composed of approximately 75 attorneys and 125 support staff, who as a whole are responsible for more than 6,000 felony and 17,000 misdemeanor prosecutions annually.
 The elected District Attorney is the chief law enforcement officer in the City and County of Denver, and is responsible for the prosecution of violations of Colorado State Laws.
-The current Denver District Attorney is Beth McCann.

-Mission statement

-The Mission of the Denver District Attorney's Office is to professionally and completely prosecute crimes and investigate potential crimes on behalf of the people of the State of Colorado and in doing so, do justice, advocate for victims' rights and advise and consult in the deterrence and prevention of crime; to ensure the open, evenhanded and humane administration of justice.

 History

 Denver was originally a city within Arapahoe County until 1902 when the Homerule Amendment was passed by voters.
 This amendment to the Constitution of the State of Colorado, located in Article XX, gave limited home rule powers to incorporated Colorado cities of a certain size, enabling the creation of the City and County of Denver with its own separate judicial district.

 The Denver District Attorney's Office has a storied history.
 One of Denver's first District Attorneys, Isaac Stevens, made a name for himself when he successfully prosecuted Dr. Thatcher Graves for poisoning a patient who was visiting Denver.
 She became ill and subsequently died after taking some medicine the doctor had mailed to her.
 Stevens later became editor and manager of the Colorado Springs Gazette in 1899, and eventually an author.
 His works include: The Liberators: A Story of Future American Politics (1908), An American Suffragette (1911) and What is Love?
 (1918).

 Robert Wilbur Steele, a member of a prominent pioneer Colorado family, served as District Attorney from 1892 to 1894.
 Steele went on to a distinguished judicial career both as a Denver District Court judge as well as presiding judge of the Second Judicial District.
 He established a Juvenile Field Day at court, and his successor, Judge Ben B. Lindsey was known as the father of the juvenile court system, and cited Steele as an inspiration.
 Steele was later appointed Chief Justice of the Colorado Supreme Court.

 Greeley Whitford, after serving as Denver District Attorney from 1895 to 1896, was appointed United States Attorney for Colorado by President William McKinley.

 Ben Lindsley, Denver District Attorney from 1901 to 1904, has a small historical footnote based on a plan he pitched to the Denver Police Chief to rid Denver of Bat Masterson, one-time Sheriff of Arapahoe County, Colorado, after Masterson went on a drunken shooting spree.
 Masterson subsequently moved to New York City where he gained fame as a boxing promoter and star of dime store novels about western lawmen.